IBM/arcade/README.md

 # Development and Extending the ARCADE API

 The ARCADE PoC is developed using Python 3.8 with the [FastAPI](https://fastapi.tiangolo.com) framework.
-We utilize [docker](https://www.docker.com) to develop, test, and deploy the API.
-The PoC API and all of the demos mentioned [above](#org01e58d2) are deployed on [Red Hat's OpenShift platform](https://www.openshift.com) on [IBM Cloud](https://www.ibm.com/cloud).
+We utilize [docker](https://www.docker.com) and [docker-compose](https://docs.docker.com/compose/) to develop, test, and deploy the API.
+The PoC API and all of the demos mentioned [above](#orga121535) are deployed on [Red Hat's OpenShift platform](https://www.openshift.com) on [IBM Cloud](https://www.ibm.com/cloud).
 A [makefile](Makefile) is provided to run most of the common development tasks like:

 | Command           | Description                                                                     |
 |----------------- |------------------------------------------------------------------------------- |